Collaborative Art

 Medium: acrylic paint

-Description: Kindergarten artists worked in small groups to paint abstract designs directly on a cradled wooden panel.
+Description: Kindergarten artists worked in small groups to paint abstract designs directly onto a cradled wooden panel.
 Beginning at the edges and working inward they painted large patches of color as a base layer.
 Additional layers were created using small blocks of color along with line, shape, and pattern designs.
-Students were thoughtful in selecting colors that would stand out next to each other, and they enjoyed talking together about their painting.
+Students were thoughtful in selecting colors that would stand out next to each other, and they enjoyed noticing who was adding a new layer to their work.
 As the final step in their creative process, the class brainstormed title ideas for their piece then voted for their favorite.

 Size: 24" x 18"

-Description: Inspired by their field trip with kindergarten science buddies to Mary Jo’s Flower Farm, each second grade artist designed a colorful flower using acetate paper.
-Students worked in small groups to paint a foreground, background, and vase.
-After painting individual stems, students attached their flowers to the composition.
+Description: After studying various examples of city landscapes, 2nd grade artists each created one or two things you might see in a town or city.
+Students worked in small groups to paint the foreground and background, and then took turns gluing their collage pieces onto the wooden panel.
 As the final step in their creative process, the class brainstormed title ideas for their piece then voted for their favorite.

 Size: 24” x 18”